-Wondering why some ceramic pots can be used in the oven and other cannot.
-For starters, the type of handle (and then the lid) will determine whether a pot or frying pan can be used in the oven for roasting or baking, i.e., in the oven at high heat temperatures.
+Wondering…can you put that pan in the oven?
+For starters, the type of handle (and then the lid) will determine whether a pot, pan, or skillet can be used in the oven for roasting or baking, i.e., at high oven temperatures, or only with low degrees of heat.

-Look for oven-safe materials in the handles and knobs of your ceramic pots and pans.
+Look for oven-safe materials in the handles, knobs, and surfaces of your cookware.

 - Stainless steel handles are oven safe to 500°F (260°C)

 - Phenolic resin (Bakelite) parts to 350°F (175°C)